duckietown/docs-brown/book/doc-sky/40-sensors-project/100-camera-position.md

 **Exercises**

-1. Open `student_analyze_phase.py` and print the `data` argument in the method `write`.
+1. Open `student_rigid_transform_node.py` and print the `data` argument in the method `image_callback`.
+Verify you are receiving images from the camera.
-2. Navigate to \`4 and run `rosrun project-sensors-yourGithubName/student_vision_flow_and_phase.py`.
-Verify that the images are being passed in by checking that values are printing out from where you told it to print `data`.

 ## Analyze and Publish the Sensor Data
-To estimate our position we will make use of OpenCV’s [<i>estimateRigidTransform</i>](https://docs.opencv.org/3.0-beta/modules/video/doc/motion_analysis_and_object_tracking.html#estimaterigidtransform) function.
+To estimate our position we will make use of OpenCV’s [<i>estimateAffinePartial2D</i>](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga27865b1d26bac9ce91efaee83e94d4dd) function.
 This will return an affine transformation between two images if the two images have enough in common to be matched, otherwise, it will return None.

 **Exercises**

-The first method you'll complete is `setup`, which will be called to initialize the instance variables.

-  1. Fill in all of the `TODO`s in `setup`

-The second method is `write`, which is called every time that the camera gets an image, and is used to analyze two images to estimate the x and y translations of your drone.
+Complete the TODOs in `image_callback`, which is called every time that the camera gets an image, and is used to analyze two images to estimate the x and y translations of your drone.

-  2. Save the first image and then compare subsequent images to it using cv2.estimateRigidTransform.
+  2. Save the first image and then compare subsequent images to it using cv2.estimateAffinePartial2D.
 (Note that the fullAffine argument should be set to False.)
-  3. If you print the output from estimateRigidTransform, you’ll see a 2x3 matrix when the camera sees what it saw in the first frame, and a None when it fails to match.
+  3. If you print the output from `estimateAffinePartial2D`, you’ll see a 2x3 matrix when the camera sees what it saw in the first frame, and a None when it fails to match.
 This 2x3 matrix is an affine transform which maps pixel coordinates in the first image to pixel coordinates in the second image.
   4. Implement the method `translation_and_yaw`, which takes an affine transform and returns the x and y translations of the camera and the yaw.
   5. As with velocity measurements, the magnitude of this translation in global coordinates is dependent on the height of the drone.
 Add a subscriber to the topic /pidrone/state and save the value to `self.altitude` in the callback.
 Use this variable to compensate for the height of the camera in your method from step 4 which interprets your affineTransform.